Can You Bring a Lighter On A Plane 2023? The TSA Rules

 Can You Bring Empty Lighters On Planes?

-You can take empty Lighters without limits in either carry on and checked baggage, However it is advisable to take them in checked baggage (if they are necessary).
+You can take empty lighters without limits in both carry-on and checked bags, However it is advisable to take them in checked baggage (if they are necessary).

 Carrying multiple empty lighters may cause delays for you in the checkpoint security, so pack your lighters wisely and they don’t contain gas or fuel so the Security agent will notice that early.